porzucek/umamisavvy.com/_drafts/2015-10-28-new-and-different.md

 - worn by people who are allergic to hay fever and want to keep pollen at bay
 - to keep the face warm in the winter
 - to moisturize nostrils in the summer and winter when the air con and heaters are on full blast

+### Automated car parkings

+The space in Japanese cities is ..(scared).
+There are no many cars parked on the streets, they are mostly parked inside floored parking spaces.
+It looks like you drive into the garage, then the car is handled to the operator, and some lift takes on empty spot.
+Cars are packed on the shelves, taking as little space as possible.

+### plastic or wax replicas of their dishes in a window near their entrance

+Many restaurants in Japan display

+### Smoking is still permitted, but it's getting better

+### Lots of narrow cars

+Because of the space problem, there are many cars that are not as wide as the standard type of car.
+(Need to read about it more)